Articles

 • Trust and reputation: Customers, partners, and stakeholders must trust that an organization can protect their data.

-Effective application risk management is a key component of a robust cybersecurity strategy, helping to protect organizations from threats, ensure regulatory compliance, maintain business continuity, save costs, and build trust.
+Effective application security is a key component of a robust information security strategy, helping to protect organizations from threats, ensure regulatory compliance, maintain business continuity, save costs, and build trust.

 Key components of application risk management